-Proto-Sound® includes a self-charging battery backup system for improved performance at any speed.
+Proto-Sound® state-of-the-art design includes a self-charging battery backup system for improved performance at any speed.
 The battery ensures that power to the sound system will remain on during directional changes, while setting RESET options or when traveling over spots of dirty track and switches.
-The self-recharging battery backup system is automatically turned on or off.
-There no switches needed to enjoy the benefits of the automatic battery backup system.
+The self-charging battery backup system is automatically turned on or off whenever track power is turned on or off.

 Proto-Sound® contains a warning alarm if the battery backup system fails to automatically disengage when track power is turned off.
-Should the backup system fail, you will hear a repeating whistle blast indicating that this has occurred.
-Should this happen, unplug the battery from the Proto-Sound® module (to prevent the battery from being run down) and contact MTH for instructions on returning the train for repair..
+Should the backup system fail, you will hear a repeating horn blast indicating that this has occurred.
+Should this happen, unplug the battery from the Proto-Sound® module (to prevent the battery from being run down) and contact MTH for instructions on returning the train for repair.